prmrdl/XenGuide/sites/prototype/content/Ocean/overview.md

 ## Overview

-The Ocean dashboard contains a [port-to-port search]({{< ref "Ocean/portsearch.md" >}}) and a number of sub-sections that detail your performance against the market.
+The Ocean dashboard contains a [port-to-port search]({{< ref "Ocean/portsearch.md" >}}) and a number of sub-sections that describe your performance in the market.
 You can use the dashboard to understand your position in the market and to quickly navigate between different features of Xeneta.

 {{< fig src="../ocean-dashboard.png" text="Dashboard — Xeneta Ocean" >}}